Applied Behaviour Analysis- ABA

 ABA can be beneficial at any age, but early intervention (before age 5) tends to yield the best outcomes.

 That said, older children, teens, and even adults can benefit from ABA for developing specific skills or addressing particular behaviours.
-It's never too late to start if ABA is the right fit.
+It's never too late to start.

 -